DiffuseExpand: Expanding dataset for 2D medical image segmentation using diffusion models: Methodology

-\paragraph{\textbf{Total Framework.}} As illustrated in Fig.~\ref{fig:overall_structure}, our DiffuseExpand is a four-stage algorithm for gradually improving the quality of the synthesized Image-Mask pairs and the alignment between the associated images and masks.
+As illustrated in Fig.~\ref{fig:overall_structure}, our DiffuseExpand is a four-stage algorithm for gradually improving the quality of the synthesized Image-Mask pairs and the alignment between the associated images and masks.
 Specifically, in Stage I, we fine-tune the pre-trained DPM without classifier guidance, so that it translates probability distributions from natural images to medical images.
-In Stage II, we train a segmenter for classifier guidance.
+In Stage II, we train a segmenter for classifier guidance, this conditional guidance helps to finely tune the degree of matching of the image and mask in Stage III.
 We apply DPM Solver++ to complete the synthesis of Image-Mask pairs in Stage III.
 Lastly, in Stage IV, we discard the synthesized Image-Mask pairs that do not meet the criteria, which prescribes that $\mathcal{L}_{dice}$ exceeds a certain threshold.
+Based on this, the overall quality of the synthesized Image-Mask pairs is further improved.